Mike Galizio

 How We Serve You

-Landowners also are encouraged to visit with the Planning and Zoning Department staff prior to considering development or subdivision of a property.
+Landowners are encouraged to visit with Planning and Zoning Department staff prior to considering development or subdivision of a property.
 This will ensure that the property has the appropriate zoning and that all rules and regulations are followed.
-Because of the Governor’s Orders, there are no in person meetings at this time but interested parties can call or can request a WebEx meeting be set up.
-Contact Makita Hill at 505-867-7656 for details.

 Building Permits

-Building permits for construction in unincorporated areas of Sandoval County are issued through the State of New Mexico’s Construction Industries Division (CID).
-First a submittal must be made to Sandoval County P&Z for zoning compliance to ensure all regulations and requirements of the Zoning Ordinance are fulfilled.
-Once the zoning compliance has been processed through Sandoval County P&Z, then you can submit that application to the State (CID) to complete the permitting process permit.
+Building permits for construction in unincorporated areas of Sandoval County are issued through the New Mexico Regulation & Licensing Department's Construction Industries Division (CID).
+Prior to the submittal of a building permit application to CID, a Zoning Compliance and Floodplain Determination Checklist must be submitted to Sandoval County P&Z to ensure all County regulations and requirements are fulfilled.

 An address is assigned as part of the review process for compliance with county regulations.
 Once the zoning compliance application is approved and you have had your property UPC number verified by the County Assessor’s Office, an address is assigned to your vacant property and utilities will be authorized.
 If you are on tribal land you will need to contact your tribal entity for addressing.
 The Planning and Zoning Department does not address tribal land.